RishabhTayal/RTFacebookAlbum/README.md

-To run the example project; just clone the repo and open xcodeproj file.
+To run the example project, just clone the repo and open xcodeproj file.

 ## Requirements